imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/python/unit-test.md

 coverage run -m unittest test_module.py
 ```

-You can generate a coverage report after running the tests:
+We can generate a coverage report after running the tests:

 ```bash
 coverage report